dschenkelman/owin-talk/README.md

 If you'd like to use any of the assets feel free to do it.
 If you get the chance, let me know so I know that this is being used.

 ##Setup
-1. Install Katana, for example using Chocolatey `cinst Katana –pre`.
+1. Install Katana, for example using Chocolatey `cinst OwinHost –pre`.
 1. Open the **Owin.Sample.sln** solution using Visual Studio.
 1. Configure the **Owin.Sample** project startup settings using:
 	* Start external program: Path to OwinHost.exe (C:\Chocolatey\lib\OwinHost.1.1.0-beta2\tools\OwinHost.exe)